5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## New features

-- Nothing really noteable besided an overhaul of Spotlight
+- Nothing really notable besides an overhaul of Spotlight
+- Horrible overhaul of the on-screen display

 ## Current OCLP Status